Meet Our Team

 The longest tenured employee at JACOA, with over 25 years of servitude under her belt, Jackie is the first radiant face that you will see when you walk through the doors at JACOA.
 When she is not working, she loves to spend time with her two daughters, and her grandbabies.
 She enjoys traveling so much that she will go to another town to do her grocery shopping as a quick getaway.
 She lives her life by Matt.
 7:12, and embodies everything that we stand for at JACOA.

-Director of Women's Housing / Counselor
+Director of Women's Housing / IOP Coordinator

 Beth Curtis, M.A.